The Baby Boxes

 The Most Recent

-The most recent was a little girl named Andrea by her mother, placed as a newborn (same day) into the Krnov BabyBox on October 13th 2017.
+At the time of writing the most recent was a little girl named Andrea by her mother, placed as a newborn (same day) into the Krnov BabyBox on October 13th 2017.

 The Social Argument